iSuneast/ComfyUI-WebhookNotifier/README.md

 ## Features

 - Automatically sends webhook notifications after generating images
-- Notifications include basic information such as image count, dimensions, etc.
-- Supports passing ComfyUI's unique_id, prompt, and extra_pnginfo
-- Can add custom additional information
+- Supports custom JSON data in notifications
 - Simple to use, just connect to the image output

 ## Installation